lczech/genesis/doc/manual/tutorials/tree_basics.md

  * Node names
  * Branch lengths

-For this simple, typical use case, we offer the @ref genesis::tree::DefaultTree "DefaultTree".
+For this simple, typical use case, we offer the @ref genesis::tree::CommonTree "CommonTree".
-It is an alias for a Tree that stores a @ref genesis::tree::DefaultNodeData::name "name" string at each @ref genesis::tree::TreeNode "Node" and a @ref genesis::tree::DefaultEdgeData::branch_length "branch_length" at each @ref genesis::tree::TreeEdge "Edge".
+It is an alias for a Tree that stores a @ref genesis::tree::CommonNodeData::name "name" string at each @ref genesis::tree::TreeNode "Node" and a @ref genesis::tree::CommonEdgeData::branch_length "branch_length" at each @ref genesis::tree::TreeEdge "Edge".
 For more information about storing data on Trees, see @ref tutorials_tree_advanced_data_model "Data Model".